GOAL POST SAFETY

 For advice on organisations that may fund new or replacement goal posts contact Mike Gilham, County Development Manager, on email@example.com

-Surrey FA in partnership with MH Goals are pleased to offer discounted prices on new goalposts.
+Surrey FA in partnership with two providers MH Goals and Mark Harrod Limited are pleased to offer discounted prices on new goalposts.
 This offer is open to Local Authorities, affiliated Schools and Clubs in Surrey.

 Goalpost safety is key as we go into the forthcoming seasons.